jden4524/acm_mm2026/README.md

-# Attention Mask Finetuning
+# Mind What Matters for Reasoning: Aligning Cross-Modal Attention via Probability Mass Concentration

-This project fine-tunes selected attention heads in a VLM using segmentation masks aligned to caption phrases.
+This project tunes selected attention heads in a VLM using segmentation masks to improve baseline models' general reasoning abilities.

 ## Quickstart